One person is answering question about osteoporosis

 Even moderate alcohol consumption is a bit murky—some studies suggest a small benefit for bone mass, while others show no benefit or potential harm.
 Health Canada’s updated guidelines suggest keeping it to two standard drinks per week—a big shift from older recommendations.

 Coffee: Ah yes, coffee.
-The evidence here is mixed, but there’s some indication that high caffeine intake may slightly increase calcium loss and fracture risk.
+A high caffeine intake may slightly increase calcium loss and fracture risk.
 A 2017 meta-analysis found that women with high coffee intake had a higher fracture risk than those with lower intake, and that each additional cup per day may nudge up that risk.

 On a brighter note, tea—especially green or black—may actually have bone-protective benefits, thanks to its polyphenol content.
 Just try to drink it an hour away from meals so it doesn’t interfere with calcium absorption.